 Make it a regular practice in your life to memorize verses or even whole chapters of scripture so that you can set your mind on what is true, honorable, just, and excellent.
 Think of what is pure and lovely, and commend what is excellent and worthy of praise.
 Dwell on the goodness of God and thank Him for all of His past faithfulness in your life.
 His Word is the ‘food’ you must feed your spirit in order to live above your circumstances and have peace in the midst of them; the more challenging your circumstances, the greater your need for His life-giving Word.

 Today’s news and negative stories of mankind’s ‘inhumanity’ toward one another can easily infiltrate our lives and cause our anxiety to rise and faith in humanity to decline.
 God never intended for us to put our faith in humanity and the goodness of mankind.
 The news exposes what is true: humans are sinners who desperately need a Savior.
-Rather than being overwhelmed by the ‘bad news’ all around us, use it as an opportunity to thank God for loving mankind so much that He came to rescue us from our fallen state and save us from our sin.
+Rather than being overwhelmed by the ‘bad news’ all around us, use it as an opportunity to thank God for loving mankind so much that He came to rescue us from our fallen state, saving us from our sin.

 Rather than being afraid of others or disheartened by their sinful behavior, we can choose to obey God’s Word and pray for the people and situations which cause us to be anxious, depressed or discouraged.
 It helps to remember that the people whom we fear or who make us anxious, are people like us—sinners who need a Savior–and keeping that in mind can change our view of and response to them.